ubiquity-os-marketplace/text-conversation-rewards/README.md

 #### Content Evaluation Engine

-At the heart of the system is a sophisticated content evaluation module that assigns monetary value to contributor comments in the context of work projects with specifications.
+At the heart of the system is a content evaluation module that assigns monetary value to contributor comments in the context of work projects with specifications.
 Here's how it works:

 1. The system processes both issue comments and pull request review comments through different evaluation pipelines, with comprehensive preprocessing that: